skywarth/annals-of-disco/software/project-management/agile/scrum.md

 It is a framework

-### Short story:**
+### Short story:

 Waterfall bad, agile gud.
 Sprint is 1 week of work.
 Daily standup meetings to check if colleagues are still alive.
 Scum maste- Ehm, Sorry.
 Scrum master manages the whole thing.
-Story estimates defina a task's effort, negotiate with the master.
+Story estimates defines a task's effort, negotiate it with the master.

 ### Conclusion